harini1708/M2-EmbSys/Case Study/1_Requirements/README.md

 # FEATURES

-This digital clock contains several components like Microcontroller,LCD,Buzzer,Relay,RTC(Real time clock),Push buttons.
+This digital clock contains several components like Microcontroller,LCD,Buzzer,Relay,RTC(Real time clock),Push buttons.Microcontroller controls all the other components.In controlling,several push buttons are used .They consist of alarm set,reset button and each perform different sets of work.RTC varies the time continuous and delays
 ## LCD:
 LCD is the output device.It displays the time,date,month and year
 ## Microcontroller: